btncwn/SOC-IR-Threat-Hunting-Detection-Engineering-SOAR-Lab/08-threat-intelligence/investigation-04-misp-enrichment/README.md

 This investigation demonstrates that threat intelligence enrichment supports investigative workflows but should not be considered a replacement for endpoint, process, and network analysis.

+## Investigation Outcome

+Threat intelligence enrichment was performed against indicators collected during Investigation 03.

+The SHA256 hash associated with hdoor.exe was searched within MISP following synchronization of the CIRCL OSINT feed.

+Additional searches were performed using:

+* hdoor.exe
+* hdoor

+No matching events, attributes, malware families, or threat actor references were identified.

+As a result, no threat intelligence attribution could be established for the observed executable.

+The investigation therefore relied on behavioral evidence collected through Sysmon, Cisco NVM telemetry, and Splunk analysis.

+The absence of threat intelligence matches does not indicate benign activity.
+Instead, the executable should be treated as an unknown indicator requiring behavioral analysis and continued monitoring.